artificeslab/race-mode/README.md

 Checkout compatible maps [here.](Supported-Maps.md)

 ### Settings
-This mode has some custom settings that can be changed to help play exactly how you want.
+Play the mode exactly how you want with these customs settings.
 For the minigame object settings, include = true and exclude = false.

 | Setting | Location in Menu | Default Value |